 Much of what was planned for 2021-22 will continue into 2022-23.
 The school will continue to focus on professional development and supplemental curriculum for some content areas.
-The school now has three staff dedicated to working with scholars to get through and to college through multiple areas of focus.
+PS7 will continue to focus on students with disabilities as well as EL scholars to ensure they are making progress towards the state goals, but also towards personal goals and measures other than the CAASPP.
 In addition, there is a more concentrated focus on recruiting and retaining high quality teachers through additional partnerships and resources.